ditchallaway/Hippy-Crack/README.md

-# Hydrogen Config | 🎈 Hydrogen
+# Hippy Crack Config | 🎈 Hippy Crack

 > ## Excerpt
-> You can pass a config file to the Hydrogen CLI, the config file is accessible to the Layout, Page, Data and Head API
+> You can pass a config file to the Hippy Crack CLI, the config file is accessible to the Layout, Page, Data and Head API

 ---
-# 🔧 Hydrogen Config`+v0.5.6`
+# 🔧 Hippy Crack Config`+v0.5.6`

-You can pass a config file to the Hydrogen CLI, the config file is accessible to the Layout, Page, Data and Head API
+You can pass a config file to the Hippy Crack CLI, the config file is accessible to the Layout, Page, Data and Head API

-Create a file called `hydrogen.config.js` in the root of your project
+Create a file called `Hippy Crack.config.js` in the root of your project

 ## Set a global project name

 The `name` property can be used as the root title of all your pages

-hydrogen.config.js
+Hippy Crack.config.js

 ```

       module.exports = {
-        name: 'Hydrogen WebApp',
+        name: 'Hippy Crack WebApp',
       };